The Wildcat of Tucson

 The Wildcat of Tucson is a 1940 American Western film directed by Lambert Hillyer and starring Bill Elliott as "Wild Bill" Hickok and Evelyn Young as Vivian Barlow.
+It is the third in Columbia Pictures' series of 12 "Wild Bill Hickok" films, followed by Across the Sierras.

 The film was produced and released by Columbia Pictures.
 A feature film, its length is 59 minutes.